s-kust/stocks-data-backend/README.md

 After testing the state machine, go to the AWS API Gateway console and make sure that the newly created API works OK.
 The frontend will call it and use its data.

-In the EventBridge console, create a schedule to automatically run the machine on a regular basis.
+Make sure that the EventBridge console contains a schedule to automatically run the state machine on a regular basis.
+Edit that schedule according to your preferences.

 Whenever you want to redeploy the system, you just need to run the `3-deploy.sh` script again.
 The system automatically detects all changes made to the files and deploys them.

 <h2>What is useful here for AWS Lambda developers</h2>

 This repository contains the following examples:
 1. The state machine of medium complexity.
 It uses `map`.
-Also, it catches and handles errors that may occur in Lambda functions.
+Also, it catches and handles several kinds of errors that may occur in Lambda functions.
 See its definition in the `/src/state_machine.json` file.
-2. Integration of the state machine into the AWS CloudFormation template.
+2. Integration of the state machine into the AWS CloudFormation template, including the EventBridge schedule for running it regularly.
 3. Passing environment variables to AWS Lambda functions through the AWS CloudFormation template.
 4. How to filter files in the S3 bucket by name, as well as by the date and time of their last update.
 See the functions `create-tickers-df-from-spreadsheet` and `import-all-row-tickers`.
 5. In the `create-tickers-df-from-spreadsheet` function, working with a Google Spreadsheet document using the `gspread` library.